5 Things You Didn't Know About Stephen Hawking

 Hawking took the Pope's grief in stride, though.
 He joked to his lecture audience that he was glad the Pope hadn't known about the paper Hawking had presented at the conference, which dealt with "“ you guessed it "“ the beginning of the universe.
 Hawking playfully explained, "I didn't fancy the thought of being handed over to the Inquisition like Galileo."

-Although Hawking is English, his computerized voice synthesizer makes him speak with an American accent.
+Although Hawking was English, his computerized voice synthesizer made him speak with an American accent.
 What gives?
-The voice synthesizer Hawking uses, a DECTalk DTC01, is actually a pretty old piece of equipment from 1986.
-The synthesizer is bulky and fragile, but Hawking has his reasons for not upgrading.
-He has said, "I keep it because I have not heard a voice I like better and because I have identified with it."
+The voice synthesizer Hawking used, a DECTalk DTC01, was actually a pretty old piece of equipment from 1986.
+The synthesizer was bulky and fragile, but Hawking had his reasons for not upgrading.
+He once said, "I keep it because I have not heard a voice I like better and because I have identified with it."

 Hawking did briefly consider switching to a different machine that would have given him a French accent but said he decided against it because he thought his wife would divorce him.
-Hawking's voice box also got a chance to "sing" last year on a A Glorious Dawn, a Jack White-produced vinyl single released as a tribute on what would have been Carl Sagan's 75th birthday.
+Hawking's voice box also got a chance to "sing" in 2009 on a A Glorious Dawn, a Jack White-produced vinyl single released as a tribute on what would have been Carl Sagan's 75th birthday.

 In 1999 The Simpsons wanted to use Hawking in the episode "They Saved Lisa's Brain," Hawking agreed not only to allow the producers to use his image but to do his own voicework.
 Here's Hawking talking about his first appearance in Springfield:

 Hawking would go on to do more guest spots on The Simpsons, and he also appeared on Futurama.